Anders-Schou/MScThesis/README.md

-# JAX implementation of PINNs for solving the biharmonic equation
+# JAX implementation of PINNs for solving the biharmonic equation arising from the equations of linear elasticity
 This repository contains code used in a MSc thesis project.

 ## Dependencies